6 Things to Consider Before Leaving Your Summer Internship

 Most interns are hired for a designated time period and both the employer and the intern are aware of when the internship will end.
 This fact makes it a little easier for interns to plan their exit strategy and check off the things that they want to get done before they leave their internship on a positive note.

-Don’t be one of those interns that has forgotten what it was that they hoped to accomplish, even if the internship wasn’t fully what you hoped it would be.
+Don’t be one of those interns that have forgotten what it was that they hoped to accomplish, even if the internship wasn’t fully what you hoped it would be.

 1. Maintain Your Professionalism